muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 ## Entity

-An **Entity** value, represented by `<Entity>`, is a trivial annotation wrapper for an appearance of some other value whose main intended purpose is to mark the specific context of that appearance within a MUON document.
+An **Entity** value, represented by `<Entity>`, is a trivial annotation wrapper for an appearance of some other value, whose main intended purpose is to mark the specific context of that appearance within a MUON document.
 This is so that naive development tools that know about MUON specifically but not about any source code defining data models layered over it can be